jlacar/jlacar.github.io/kotlin/kotlin-oneliners.md

 have a specific length.
 The input consists of a list of strings, each one containing fourteen words of different lengths.
 To complicate things, the fourteen words are in two groups, the first group of ten words separated from the remaining four words by " | ".
-The task is to count how many of the words from the second part, the one with four words, had a length of either 2, 3, 4, or 7.
+The task is to count how many of the words from the second part, the one with four words, have a length of either 2, 3, 4, or 7.

 Solving this in Kotlin was pretty easy.
 The hardest part was looking through the API documentation to verify that `flatMap()` worked like I thought it does.